William Hurrell Mallock: Biography

 "He had astonishing acuteness, great argumentative power, wide and accurate knowledge, excellent style," Saintsbury says of Mallock.
 "He might have seemed—he did seem, I believe, to some—to have in him the making of an Aristophanes or a Swift of not so much lessened degree...
 And yet after the chiefly scandalous success of The New Republic he never 'came off.'
 To attribute this to the principles he advocated is to nail on those who dislike those principles their own favourite gibe of 'the stupid party.'" ...
 In the past two or three years, interest in Mallock has revived somewhat, probably stimulated by that conservative revival for which Mallock hoped, and the lines of which he predicted.
 Is Life Worth Living?, Social Equality, and The Limits of Pure Democracy, together with Mallock's charming autobiography, are especially deserving of attention from anyone interested in the conservative mind.
 Mallock died in 1923, half forgotten even then; but he has had no equal among English conservative thinkers since.
 He spent his life in a struggle against moral and political radicalism: for bulk and thoroughness, quite aside from Mallock's gifts of wit and style, his work is unexcelled among the body of conservative writings in any country. ...

 (H)e accomplished unassisted what the research staff of the Conservative Political Centre now carries on as a body.
 "Throughout almost all his books is to be noticed the aspiration after a Truth which will give the soul something more than 'a dusty answer'; it is everywhere evident," says Sir John Squire.
 In the search for this truth, he assailed some of the most formidable personages of his day – Huxley, Spencer, Jowett, Kidd, Webb, Shaw.
 And none of these writers, not even Bernard Shaw, came off well from a bout with Mallock.

 He published a volume of Poems in 1880.
 His 1878 book Lucretius included some verse translations from the Roman poet, which he followed with Lucretius on Life and Death in 1900, a book of verse paraphrases in a style modeled after the Rubaiyat of Omar Khayyam by Edward FitzGerald.
 (A second edition was issued in 1910.)

 Influence and legacy

-Ironically, this last work came to be highly regarded by freethinkers and other religious skeptics.
+Ironically, this last work on Lucretius came to be highly regarded by freethinkers and other religious skeptics.
 Corliss Lamont includes portions of the third canto in his A Humanist Funeral Service.
 Mallock himself, in his introduction, seems to be offering it, somewhat condescendingly, for the use of such non-Christians when he writes:Those, however, who... are adherents of the principles which [Lucretius] shares with the latest scientists of to-day, can hardly find the only hope which is open to them expressed by any writer with a loftier and more poignant dignity than that with which they will find it expressed by the Roman disciple of Epicurus.